-When you debate with the know-all ask them that simplest of things: “what is this which you believe to master so well?
+When you are annoyed with the know-all, ask them that simplest of things: “what is this which you believe to master so well?
 What is it?”
-Most people are unable to answer properly to define the simplest things they believe to know from everyday.
-They never thought to define what they are.
+Most people are unable to answer properly to define the simplest things they believe to know with certainty, from everyday.
+They never thought to be precise about what they are.
 Socrates used this question to prove the arrogant that they don’t know what they speak about.

 This reminds me of a story: